 Our staff in Barcelona organise a fantastic social program that covers a lot of ground for the short time that students are there for.
-Activities change from year to year, but in the past students have attended cooking classes, taken a tour of Sagrada Família, learnt how to do some traditional dancing, gone for hikes or even taken an overnight trip outside of Barcelona.
+Activities change from year to year, but in the past students have attended cooking classes, taken a tour of Sagrada Família, learnt how to do some traditional dancing and gone for hikes.
 No matter what our team has planned, you’re sure to have an amazing cultural experience!

 You also have the freedom to explore Barcelona and its surrounding areas by yourself.
 Finding activities doesn’t have to cost money.
 Spend your afternoons hanging with the locals at the beach.
 Sunbake on squeaky clean white sandy beaches, relax in the sun and enjoy the warm Mediterranean waters.
 On the first Sunday of every month, the city opens its doors to all municipal museums free of charge.

 Our fabulous staff will become your best travel guides – they will look to take you to the Spanish cinema, a Flamenco show, the museums and markets.
 They can also help you arrange a language exchange partner and a Catalan cooking class.

 If you want to travel a bit further afield, take advantage of a weekend and travel.
 There are a few destinations to choose from including Costa Brava, Granada and Madrid.
 Even if you decide not to take part in the planned cultural events and excursions, our friendly staff will still be there for you to offer advice, answer questions and help you every step of the way.
 All you have to do is ask.